States Alaska

 Diagnostic confirmatory testing may be requested on a newborn with an abnormal screening test result.
 A newborn with an abnormal result shall be referred to a health care provider for diagnostic confirmatory testing.

-The newborn screening team consists of local health care providers, including Alaska hospitals, physicians, and midwives who collect blood samples after birth and the program manager and genetics clinic manager employed by Women, Children and Family Health (WCFH).
+The newborn screening team consists of local health care providers, including Alaska hospitals, physicians, and midwives who collect blood samples after birth and the program manager and metabolic clinic manager employed by Women, Children and Family Health (WCFH).
 Alaska’s newborn bloodspot screening testing is completed by the Iowa State Hygienic Lab.
-Metabolic specialists from the Oregon Health Sciences University (OHSU) in Portland, Oregon provide clinic services.
+Metabolic specialists from the University of Utah.
 Metabolic clinics in Anchorage and Fairbanks provide ongoing evaluation and treatment in management three times a year.

 The Newborn Bloodspot Screening Advisory Committee, composed of local health care providers, hospital laboratory personnel, parents of children with NBS-detected disorders, midwives, and specialists, provides recommendations for program planning and evaluation.